TargetFlow · macOS + Windows input switcher

 every machine.

-Push your pointer through a screen edge and your Mac's keyboard and mouse take over another computer.
+Push your pointer through a screen edge and your keyboard and mouse take over another computer.
 Push back and you're home.

 TargetFlow assigning TargetDongles to the left and right edges of a Mac display